For the latest information on travel restrictions related to COVID-19, please click here.

 Due to security measures, passengers are advised to allow ample time to process through immigration and security screening points into the Departures area.
 Adelaide Airport recommends all passengers arrive early for check-in.
 Passengers are encouraged to check with their airline or travel agent regarding any questions relating to check-in procedures, timing, security measures or special needs with travel arrangements.

-Passenger check-in facilities for all airlines are located on Level 2 of the terminal with the exception of some charter operators (see below for more information).
+Passenger check-in facilities for most airlines are located on Level 2 of the terminal with the exception of some charter operators.
+Customers are encouraged to use contactless check-in options and to download their boarding pass from the airline website prior to departure.

 Upon arriving, proceed to the relevant check-in desk.
 For people using wheelchairs, selected check-in desks have been lowered to allow easier access.
 Airline staff will explain the process and location for transferring you to one of their custom wheelchairs, designed to fit the aisle of the aircraft.